Aghilan-A/cognizance-tasks/task-12/README.md

 1. <p>In the first level, basic commands like ls to list a directory files, cat to open files and exiting the ssh was introduced</p>
 2. <p> Level two was confusing as it introduced me to dashed files.
 Dashed files operate as if they are an input output type of file.</p>
 3. <p>Third level was also confusing as there were no files when listed.
 I got introduced to cd command and man(manual) command to read about every command.</p>
-4. <p> The fourth level I got introduced to file command which tells the file type whether it is human readable or not.</p>
+4. <p> The fourth level I got introduced to file command which tells the file type whether it is human- readable or not.</p>
 5. <p>As the levels progressed I could feel the difficulty raising which made me search unneccessary things needed for the level.
 I was confused between du command and the file attribute of size.</p>
 6. <p> This was even more challenging.
-It required me to run two commands in a single input which was new since every command before was just a single command.This level introduced groups, user attributes</p>
+It required me to run two commands in a single input which was new since every command before was just a single command.
+This level introduced groups, user attributes</p>
 7. <p>Level 7, completely shattered me.
 The website introduced a command called grep.
-When reading abput the function of the command I thought the level was easy but then an error throwed "memory exahusted". </p>
+When reading abput the function of the command I thought the level was easy but then an error threw "memory exhausted". </p>
 8. <p>From this level a different set of commands were introduced.
 Using sort command and a bit of manual search does the trick for this level</p>
 9. <p> Uniq command deleted repetitive lines in the file to reveal the password.
 10. <p> This introduced the base64 encoded data which was decoded by the base64 command.